chatgut/searchService3/README.md

 ___

 ## Getting started
-1. Clone this repository
+1. Clone this repository.
-2. run with docker-compose up
+2. run with docker-compose up.